PrathuashaKB/telecom-customer-churn-prediction/README.md

 Customer churn is a critical challenge for telecommunication companies, as retaining existing customers is often more cost-effective than acquiring new ones.
 By analyzing customer demographics, account information, service subscriptions, usage patterns, and customer support interactions, machine learning models can identify potential churn behaviour and help businesses take proactive retention measures.

-This project was developed as an **Industry Client Project** during my **Data Science internship at Rubixe AI**.
+This project was developed as an **Industry Client Project** during my **Data Science Research internship at Rubixe - AI Company**.
 The project follows an end-to-end Data Science workflow, beginning with data extraction from a **SQL database** and continuing through data preprocessing, exploratory data analysis, feature engineering, machine learning model development, model evaluation, and business insight generation.

 The developed solution evaluates customer behaviour and account-level attributes to predict the likelihood of customer churn.
 The insights generated from the predictive models can support businesses in identifying high-risk customers and developing targeted customer retention strategies to reduce churn, improve customer satisfaction, and increase customer lifetime value.